-Stock options awarded to each executive officer by the Company and all Group companies during the fiscal year b.
-Options granted during the fiscal year ended 31 December 2019 by the Company or its affiliates
+Stock options awarded to each executive officer by the Company and all Group companies during the fiscal year

-Name of executive officer Plan no. and date Type of options (purchase or subscription) Valuation of options based on the method used for the consolidated financial statements Number of options granted during the fiscal year Exercise price Exercise period - - - - - - -
+Name of executive officer Plan no. and date Type of options (purchase or subscription) Valuation of options based on the method used for the consolidated financial statements Number of options granted during the fiscal year Exercise price Exercise period c.
+Stock options granted to the top 10 employees (non-company officers) during the fiscal year ended 31 December 2019